InfiniteCanvas/Ink-Integration/README.md

 # Ink Integration for Unity

-A Unity package that integrates Ink narrative scripting language with Unity, using MessagePipe to step through Ink story JSON files.
+A Unity package that integrates Ink narrative scripting language and FMOD with Unity, using MessagePipe to step through Ink story JSON files.

 ## Overview

-This package integrates Ink (the narrative scripting language by Inkle) with Unity, using MessagePipe for message-based communication.
+This package integrates Ink (the narrative scripting language by Inkle) and FMOD with Unity, using MessagePipe for message-based communication.
 It allows developers to incorporate interactive storytelling into Unity projects with a decoupled architecture.

 ## Features